 Rumors ran rampant.
 There were stories of Paparazzi intentionally overtaking the Mercedes and cutting it off into the column.
 There’s an unresolved issue of a notorious white Fiat that’s never been found.
 The Royal Family were accused of masterminding Diana’s murder because she’d been impregnated by a Muslim foreigner.
 Even the British SAS and MI6 were implicated.
 And most accusatory was Dodi’s father, Egyptian billionaire Mohammed al-Fayed.

-But where was proof the Peoples’ Princess was really a homicide victim?
-Well, two decades later it turns out that the homicide declaration was right all along.
-And the evidence—the undisputed truth that Princess Diana really was a homicide victim—is absolutely clear.
+But where’s proof that the Peoples’ Princess really was a homicide victim?
+Well, twenty-seven years later it turns out that the homicide declaration was right all along.
+And the evidence—the undisputed truth that Princess Diana was a homicide victim—is absolutely clear.
+But it comes down to the legal definition of homicide.

 Facts Surrounding Diana’s Car Crash

 Although Princess Diana and Dodi al-Fayed were officially an item, they’d only been seeing each other just over a month.
 That’s hardly enough time to get engaged let alone planning a pregnancy.
-Diana was far too smart than getting accidentally knocked-up never mind rashly getting married.
+Diana was far too smart than getting accidentally knocked-up, never mind rashly getting married.
 Both of those stories are blatantly false.
+These two were just beginning to have fun.

 They rendezvoused on Mohammed al-Fayed’s yacht before arriving by private jet into Paris on August 31, 1997.
 Then dined at a popular restaurant before dropping by the Ritz Hotel where the Paparazzi laid in wait.
 Diana and Dodi had a nightcap.
 Rees-Jones was nearby.
 Henri Paul made a plan to bring the staff Mercedes around to the rear door where the celebrity couple could quietly slip out.
 Then, Paul would chauffeur the group to a private apartment that Mohammed al-Fayed kept in the heart of Paris.